 Both these procedures are same-day surgeries and are available to our community at Brattleboro Memorial Hospital.

-Dr. David Liebow is board certified in Podiatric Primary Care and Podiatric Surgery.
-He attended Medical School at Temple University and had surgical residencies at Sheehan Memorial Hospital in NY and Buffalo VAMC in NY.
+David Liebow, DPM, is board certified in Podiatric Primary Care and Podiatric Surgery.
+He attended Medical School at Temple University and completed surgical residencies at Sheehan Memorial Hospital in NY and Buffalo VAMC in NY.
 He is an associate in the American College of Foot and Ankle Surgeons.
 His office is at 382 Canal Street, Brattleboro.
 For an appointment or more information, call 802-254-0202.